orekk/day_Face-Recognition_Door_lock/README.md

 STAGES OF THE PROJECT
--- The main task of this project is interfacing ESP32 with IOS app via bluetooth
+-- The main task of this project is interfacing ESP32 with IOS app via bluefruit

 -- STAGE 1: Face recognition
 To do - if (intruder) send intruder's picture to app "INTRUDER ALERT"